home-assistant/developers.home-assistant/docs/hassio_addon_presentation.md

 ## Apparmor

 You can use own security profile for you Add-on with AppArmor.
-Default it is enabled and use the docker default profile.
+Default it is enabled and use the Docker default profile.
 Put `apparmor.txt` file into your Add-on folder and it will load this file as primary profile.
 Use the config options to set the name of that profile.